Disclosure: This post may contain affiliate links.

 - 1 cup rolled oats

-- 1 cup + 2 tbsp almond milk or milk of choice
+- 1 cup + 2 tablespoon almond milk or milk of choice

-- 2 tbsp coconut oil melted and cooled to room temperature
+- 2 tablespoon coconut oil melted and cooled to room temperature

 - 2 flax eggs